Published on May 24th, 2016 | by Crissandra Ayroso0

 Travellers who foresee the need to make changes to their itineraries will pay extra for a flexible fare.
 Popular with business travellers and frequent flyers, flexible fares offer special benefits.
 For example, a Latitude fare in Air Canada’s Economy Class will offer complimentary advance seat selection, no change fees (fare difference only), is fully-refundable, and you accumulate 125% of your earned Aeroplan miles (versus receiving 25% Aeroplan miles on a Tango fare).

 While there are many reasons why your fare will differ from the person’s next to yours, we’ll find you the right deal and airfare type that works for your travel needs.
-Check out our international flight deals and connect with an Expert Traveller online, in-store, or call us at 1-877-967-5302.
+Check out our latest Fare of the Month to Auckland, Adelaide & Melbourne with Air New Zealand (hello, lie-flat seats!), a multi-city ticket that allows you to experience two thrilling countries for the price of one airfare!
+Talk to an Expert Traveller for more information, online, in-store, or call us at 1-855-796-8359.